alessandroNarcisi96/PlagiarismDetector/README.md

 As the boxplots show the distribuition of the values change along the different types of plagiarism

-## Common KeyWord
+## Common KeyWords
-Yake is a library that reads a text and find the keyword.In case of a plagiarism we can assume that there a lot of keyword in common.
+Yake is a library that reads a text and find the keyword.In case of a plagiarism we can assume that there a lot of keywords in common.
-So basically I am going to compare the first 15 keyword that the text provided have in common.
+So basically I am going to compare the first 15 keywords that the text provided have in common.

-As the boxplots show the distribuition of the values change along the different types of plagiar
+As the boxplots show the distribuition of the values change along the different types of plagiarism